Alvis data migration¶

 This means any software build for x86 CPUs (everything from Intel and AMD) will not work.
 There is no point to migrating software installations.

-Smaller storage
+Smaller storage¶

 With the move to Arrhenius, you should expect a significant reduction in storage allocations overall.
+There will also be a file quota, which will initially start of as generous soft quota.

-Start cleaning today
+Start cleaning today¶

 You can help yourself already today by cleaning out storage areas as much as possible.
 This not only will help you reach any new allocation limits, but may also massively speed up the time to sync the data from Alvis at Chalmers to Arrhenius in Linköping.